ssec/polar2grid/doc/source/verification/modis_verification.rst

 (${POLAR2GRID_HOME}/grid_configs/grid_example.yaml) and the lambert conformal conic (lcc) “miami” grid definition entry located within it.
-The software goes through a number of steps to produce the true and false color imagery, include the removal of the atmospheric Rayleigh Scattering, creation of reflectances from the normalized radiances, sharpening the image to full resolution and combining the 3 bands into on 24-bit output GeoTIFF files.
+The software goes through a number of steps to produce the true and false color imagery, including the removal of the atmospheric Rayleigh Scattering, creation of reflectances from the normalized radiances, sharpening the image to full resolution and combining the 3 bands into 24-bit output GeoTIFF files.
 The end result is one true and one false color image at
 300 m resolution, 750 lines x 1000 elements centered on the US city of Miami in the state of Florida.
 The processing should run in less than